Assignments

 ---

-Submit: Submit four Quarto Notebooks or shared CoLab Notebooks.
-You can share the CoLab Notebooks with me by providing the links in Canvas.
+Submit: Submit four Quarto Notebooks or shared Colab Notebooks.
+You can share the Colab Notebooks with me by providing the links in Canvas.
 If you use Quarto Notebooks, you can submit both your .qmd and .html files.
+If you use Jupyter Notebooks, you can submit both your .ipynb and .html files.
+To have your work visible in Canvas your Notebooks need to be .html.
+I will not be running your .qmd or .ipynb files to view your work. - Github: - Deep Learning with R Notebooks - Deep Learning with Python Notebooks

 - Template Quarto Notebooks: